 1. A little bit of itching is seldom a major worry.
 If it is minor or itchy events are not frequent, it may not be necessary to address the issue.

-2. I often have patients with minoxidil-related itching to shampoo daily and add ketoconazole or zinc pyrithione based shampoos to their routines.
+2. I often have patients with minoxidil-related itching to shampoo daily and add ketoconazole or zinc pyrithione or selenium sulphide based shampoos to their routines.
 Many will use these shampoos for 2 minutes in duration 3-4 times per week for 3 weeks then go down to twice weekly after that.
 Sometimes I may even go up to 3-5 minutes but it depends on the specific situation.
+In some cases, I find it particularly helpful to use these shampoos daily for a few weeks and simply alternate them.
+For example, Monday one might use zinc pyrithione and Tuesday selenium sulphide and Wednesday ketoconazole and then repeat.
+In this protocol of using them daily, I advise to start with 60 seconds rather than 2 - 5 minutes. as it tends to be better tolerated.

 3. If the itch persists, I advise patients to try to find the Minxoxidil foam formulation (if not using already) or I write a prescription for minoxidil compounded in glycerin, water and ethanol instead.
 The foam formulation as mentioned lacks propylene glycol and is less likely to cause itching.